 The Forge Holiday Group faces competition, especially in the UK, to attract and retain ambitious, motivated and experienced staff.
-A combination of Brexit and the effect of Covid-19 on the UK labour market has resulted in high demand for roles in many key areas.
 To ensure the Forge Holiday Group remains competitive, it constantly reviews and benchmarks remuneration levels against the rest of the market.